Causal Evaluation of Membership Inference Attacks: Handling Interference in One-Run

 \end{theorem}

 In the perfect interpolation regime ($\beta=0$), the first term $\sqrt{t/n}$ is expected and tends to 0.
 For consistency, we thus need the second term $\sqrt{nt\alpha^2}$ to also be negligible, which is the case as long as the stability parameter $\alpha=o(1/\sqrt{n})$.
 For regularized convex or strongly convex problems, this will always hold since then $\alpha$ is of order $1/N$ where $N$ is the total number of training points in $\dtrain$, leading to $\sqrt{nt\alpha^2} =\cO( 1/\sqrt{N})$ where $N\geq n$.
 In most applications, $n$ will be negligible in front of $N$, so the second term becomes negligible in front of the first.
 For nonconvex problems, error stability no longer holds in general, but for SGD training with smooth, Lipschitz losses and early-stopping, error stability holds with $\alpha$ of order $N^{-1+o(1)}$ \citep{hardt2016train}.
 The term $\alpha\sqrt{n}$ will thus be of order $1/\sqrt{N}$ if $n=\cO(N^{1-o(1)})$.
 In the general case, $\beta$ is also required to be small enough.
 This is the case for large overparametrized and near-interpolating networks, or for uniformly stable algorithms.
-We also show in \Cref{app:underparam} that under an underparametrized regime (i.e., $\frac{D}{n}\to0$), no MIA attack based on the loss can be successful ($\tau_{\rm ATE} \approx 0$).
+We also provide a negative result for the underparametrized regime (i.e., $\frac{D}{n}\to0$) in \Cref{app:underparam}.

-\begin{remark}[Extension to other MIAs] Consistency results in this section are specific to the loss-based MIA, as this allows us to invoke standard learning-theoretic assumptions (\Cref{def:error_stability,def:delta_interpolation}).
-Extending \Cref{thm:consistency_1_run} to other MIAs would require assuming stability of the confidence score function $s_{\rm MIA}$, rather than stability of the loss itself.\end{remark}
+\begin{remark}[Extension to other MIAs] Consistency results in this section are specific to loss-based MIAs, as they rely on standard learning-theoretic assumptions (\Cref{def:error_stability,def:delta_interpolation}). \Cref{thm:consistency_1_run} extends to other MIAs by assuming stability of the confidence score function $s_{\rm MIA}$. \end{remark}